-Following are some insights into "tail talk".
+Following are some insights into what your cat is 'saying' with its tail.

 1. Tail curves gently down and then up again at the tip.
 Cat is relaxed and all is well in his world.